rapiddweller/rapiddweller-benerator-ce/doc/extending_benerator.md

 The method needs to be implemented in a way that it creates and returns a new Generator component, which generates numbers of the given numberType with a numerical value of at least min and at most max and a granularity, such that each generated value x is x = min + n * granularity, with n being an integral number.
-If the caller of this method indicated that it requires unique number generation and the Sequence is not capable of generating unique numbers, the method is requires to throw a com.rapiddweller.ConfigurationError.
+If the caller of this method indicated that it requires unique number generation and the Sequence is not capable of generating unique numbers, the method is requires to throw a `com.rapiddweller.ConfigurationError`.

 ## Custom WeightFunctions